This page explains how and why we collect and use your data.

 This privacy policy is reviewed on a regular basis and may be updated at any time.
 This page will always contain the latest version of our privacy policy.

-This version was last updated on 1st October 2025.
+This version was last updated on 13th August 2026.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.